-Eligibility.
-In order to be eligible to apply for University Seminar, a person must:
+In order to be eligible to teach US 1100, a person must:

-be employed as a faculty member, administrator, or member of the professionally qualified staff at Texas State; be retired faculty; or be recommended by a Department Chair/School Director, Dean, and/or Vice President;
+be employed as a faculty member, administrator, or member of the professionally qualified staff at Texas State University; be retired faculty; or be recommended by a department chair, school director, dean, or vice president;

 have a minimum of a master’s degree;

-have a minimum of three years of teaching experience in higher education or appropriate professional experience, or fulfill a one-semester internship with University Seminar; and
+have a minimum of three years of teaching experience in higher education or appropriate professional experience, or fulfill a one-semester internship with US 1100; and

-staff members must be in an “exempt” position (exempt from overtime).
+be a staff member in an exempt position (exempt from overtime).

-a letter from the applicant explaining why he or she is interested in teaching University Seminar and what he or she can bring to the program;
+a statement from the applicant explaining why they are interested in teaching US 1100, qualifications for teaching the course, and what they can bring to the program;

-evidence of strong teaching ability (in the form of student course valuations and/or letters of recommendation).
+evidence of strong teaching ability (in the form of student course evaluations or letters of recommendation).

-If approved, the prospective instructor will forward the appropriate materials to the Associate Dean of University College:
+If approved, the prospective instructor will forward the appropriate materials to the associate dean of the University College:

-signed approval of department chair/school director or appropriate administrative supervisor; and
+signed approval of the department chair, school director, or appropriate administrative supervisor; and

-a contract to teach US 1100 (originated from University Seminar office).
+a signed contract to teach US 1100 (originated from University Seminar office).

-Selection.
-The Associate Dean of University College selects faculty from the pool of applicants on the basis of:
+The associate dean of the University College selects faculty from the pool of applicants on the basis of:

 commitment to the goals of the program;